 The Baseline Survey

 Every 4D seismic program begins with a high-quality baseline 3D survey, ideally acquired before or early in production.
 This baseline establishes the reference state of the reservoir, capturing initial fluid contacts, structural geometry, and rock property distributions.
-Data quality at this stage is non-negotiable.
-A poor baseline makes meaningful 4D comparison nearly impossible, regardless of how well subsequent monitor surveys are acquired.

 Monitor Surveys and Repeatability

 Monitor surveys are acquired weeks, months, or years after the baseline, following the same geometry as closely as possible.
 The critical requirement is 4D repeatability: the ability to reproduce acquisition conditions so that differences between surveys reflect genuine reservoir changes rather than acquisition noise.

 Source and receiver positions, shot timing, cable feathering, and seasonal environmental conditions all affect repeatability.
 Normalized Root Mean Square (NRMS) difference is the standard metric used to quantify repeatability quality between surveys.

 Permanent Reservoir Monitoring Systems